TouchDesigner/TouchEngine-UE-Samples/README.md

 Open the Level Blueprint to see the network of operations used to run TouchEngine.

+When pulling updates, don't forget to do

+git submodule update

+to get the latest TouchEngine Plugin version.

 ***Important***
 You will need to change the value of the Tox Path on the far left of the Level Blueprint to print to the correct location of UnrealSample.tox on your local machine.
 Relative paths